 Instructions

-- Add all of your dry ingredients to a large mixing bowl.
+- Add 2 cups gluten free flour blend, ยพ cup cane sugar, 1 teaspoon baking powder, and โ teaspoon salt to a largeย mixing bowl.
 Use a wire whisk to blend them all together.

-- Warm the butter in a small glass dish for 25 seconds to partially melt it.
-Add the eggs and vanilla and whisk to blend.
+- Warm the 10 tablespoons unsalted butter in a small glass dish for 25 seconds to partially melt it.
+Add the 2 large eggs and 1 teaspoon pure vanilla extract and whisk to blend.

-- Pour the wet ingredients into the dry ingredients, add the funfetti sprinkles, and mix well.
+- Pour the wet ingredients into the dry ingredients, add the โ cup funfetti sprinkles, and mix well.

 - Note that you can use a standing mixer with a paddle attachment if you prefer.
 If you use a stand mixer, you will need to add the wet ingredients first, then gradually add the dry ingredients.